kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 <div id="textTarget"></div>
 {% endprism %}

-Add a button tag with an id of "getHTMLFile" directly above `<div id="textTarget">`.
-Clicking on this button will load the contents of an HTML file inside the div tag.
+We added a button tag with an id of "getHTMLFile" directly above `<div id="textTarget">`.
+Clicking on this button loaded the contents of an HTML file inside the div tag.
 {% prism javascript %}
 // sample05/scripts.js
 function loadHTML() {